sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(puppiesByParent).toEqual({3: [1, 2]}) -->

-The shortstringer code stays the same.
+The shortliner’s code stays the same.

 ## Make it easy to remember and use

-Some conventions are easy to use, and some are not so much.
+Some conventions are easy to use, while some are not so much.
 Let’s compare three popular conventions for _title casing_:

 - **Sentence case:** only the first word is capitalized, like in a regular sentence (example: _Breakfast: The most important book about the best meal of the day_).
-- **Upper case:** all words are capitalized (example: _Breakfast: The Most Important Book About the Best Meal Of The Day_).
+- **Upper case:** all words are capitalized (example: _Breakfast: The Most Important Book About The Best Meal Of The Day_).
 - **AP/APA:** see below (example: _Breakfast: The Most Important Book About the Best Meal of the Day_).

 The first two are easy to remember: it’s all or nothing.
-The last one, however, is not at all.
-Here are the rules of the AP/APA title style (quoted from the [ap-style-title-case](https://github.com/words/ap-style-title-case) package docs):
+The last one, however, is not easy at all.
+Here are the rules of the AP/APA title style (quoted from the [ap-style-title-case](https://github.com/words/ap-style-title-case) package documentation):

 - always capitalize the first word, even if it’s a stop word;
 - always capitalize the last word, even if it’s a stop word;